aozisik/outport/readme.md

 + Insert data from your collection in chunks
 + Create indexes if asked

-At the end you will get a path to the resulting SQLite file, containing all the data you have just passed in.
+A simple *go()* call will wrap it all together and spit out the path to your SQLite file, complete with the tables and indexes you want.

-##Why would you want that?
+##Why would you want to output SQLite?

-Well, SQLite is a very compact format and it is very useful especially for mobile applications.
+SQLite is a very compact format, therefore it is widely used inside mobile applications.

-If you have a mobile app that needs to work offline and you need to pre-populate that application with data, Outport can help you by generating the initial SQLite file using whatever data you wish to put in.

-You can pull in data from your Eloquent models, from a third-party service, you name it.
-Just pass in your collection and use the SQLite file wherever you like.

-You can also do a more sophisticated implementation where you keep generated SQLite files as versions of your app database and create an endpoint to access these files.
-Now you have turned your Laravel app to an update server! 🙌
+I have created this package to help facilitate data transportation between my Laravel back-end and SQLite enabled mobile app.
+So if you need to pre-populate fresh copies of your app and/or push updates to existing copies through your Laravel back-end, this package will help you do that.

 Suggestions and pull requests are welcome!